yehong28/resnet-jax/README.md

 ### Notes
 PyTorch DataLoader

-- This branch is built on top of the main branch: https://github.com/KaimingHe/resnet_jax/tree/main, which is based the TFDS dataloader.
+- This branch is built on top of the main branch: https://github.com/KaimingHe/resnet_jax/tree/main, which is based on the TFDS dataloader.

 - For debugging, use the flag `--debug=True` to call `with jax.disable_jit():` which disables jax compilation.
 Be careful, this may increase memory consumption